Global virus rules for Christmas: Tough, mild or none at all - The Boston Globe

 The emergence of a new, more contagious variant of the coronavirus changed that.

-The four nations of the U.K. – England, Scotland, Wales and Northern Ireland – are all in various states of shutdown and have ditched their Christmas plans.
+The four nations of the United Kingdom — England, Scotland, Wales, and Northern Ireland — are all in various states of shutdown and have ditched their Christmas plans.
 No indoor mixing of households is allowed in London and southeast England.

 BRAZIL